Dylanlicho/GLABackSpring/README.md

 * /articles : returns all the articles
 * /article/id : returns the specific article where id is the id of the article
+* /article/category/{categoryId} : returns the article with the specify categoryId
+* /article/name/{name} : return the article with the name of the article
+* /participation/user/{idUser} : return the list of article where the user referenced by the idUser is participing
 * /article/seller/seller : returns the specific article where seller is the id of the seller of the article
 * /existArticle/id : returns whether the specific article exists or not
 * /countArticles : returns the count of all the articles